AxdeKlerk/SLP/TESTING.md

 This bug was caused by method overwriting and inconsistent naming between models.
 Aligning both models resolved the problem and ensured that totals remain accurate across all views.
 The `calculate_fees()` function now works universally for both basket and order items without risk of breaking callable logic again.

+#### Payment Integration and Deployment Testing

+**User Story:**

+As a **user**, I want to **complete a secure checkout using the *Squar*e* payment form** so that I can **confidently pay for my order online**.

+**What Was Tested:**

+I tested the deployment of the live app on *Heroku* and verified that the *Square* credit card form rendered correctly, processed sandbox payments, and redirected to the success confirmation page without any console or SSL errors.
+The test covered both the technical flow (payment tokenization and order confirmation) and the security integrity (HTTPS and certificate validation).

+**Acceptance Criteria:**

+- [x] The app deployed successfully on *Heroku* with `DEBUG = False`
+- [x] All static files collected and loaded without errors
+- [x] The *Square* card input field appeared correctly after page load
+- [x] Sandbox test cards processed successfully with valid redirects
+- [x] `SQUARE_APPLICATION_ID` and `SQUARE_LOCATION_ID` loaded from Config Vars
+- [x] The checkout used HTTPS with a valid SSL certificate
+- [x] No mixed-content or *JavaScript* console errors on live site
+- [x] *Chrome*’s “dangerous site” flag identified as a false positive
+- [x] *SSL Labs* test returned three A– ratings confirming certificate validity

+**Tasks Completed:**

+- [x] Updated `square-checkout.js` to use `window.addEventListener("load", ...)` instead of `DOMContentLoaded`
+- [x] Removed old `setTimeout` wrapper to prevent premature execution
+- [x] Set *Heroku* Config Vars for *Square* sandbox keys
+- [x] Verified live deployment with `git push heroku main`
+- [x] Tested sandbox payments using *Square*-provided card numbers (e.g., Visa `4111 1111 1111 1111`)
+- [x] Checked SSL integrity using *SSL Labs* external tool
+- [x] Confirmed *Chrome* red warning was unrelated to app security

+**Notes:**

+During initial tests, the payment form did not appear due to the script running before the DOM had fully loaded.
+Switching to the `window.onload` event solved this.
+A second issue occurred when the app and location IDs returned `None` in the console; adding them to *Heroku Config Vars* fixed the integration.
+After successful redeployment, the sandbox card form rendered perfectly, payments processed, and the confirmation page loaded over secure HTTPS.
+The A– SSL rating confirmed encryption was valid, and the *Chrome* red screen was verified as a harmless new-domain flag.
+The payment integration is now live, stable, and secure.